This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Where to stay on Koh Chang

-There is every level of accommodation available on Koh Chang.
+There is every level of accommodation available in Koh Chang.
 From the most basic to ultimate luxury – you can find it all on Koh Chang.
-Here are our picks of the best budget, mid-range and luxury options on this beautiful tropical island paradise.
+Here are our picks of the best budget, mid-range, and luxury options on this beautiful tropical island paradise.

 Budget Rustic Beach Huts

-The cabins come equipped with A/C, bathroom and a TV, and not much else.
+The cabins come equipped with A/C, bathroom, and a TV, and not much else.
 And be aware that these are rustic structures so expect a gecko or 2 to share your space.
 The nice price tag for a room with a beachfront view may convince you that having a gecko as a roommate isn’t so bad.

-And the buffet breakfast and easy 15 minute walk to the more crowded white sands beach area are also perks that make this hotel a good choice at a bargain price.
+And the buffet breakfast and easy 15-minute walk to the more crowded white sands beach area are also perks that make this hotel a good choice at a bargain price.

 Koh Chang Mid-Range Hotels

 This mid-level hotel is a great choice if you are looking for a more quiet beach destination.
 The area itself is less crowded and more kid-friendly.
-The Kai Bae Beach Resort rooms are well decorated but are very spacious and comfortable.
+The Kai Bae Beach Resort rooms are well-decorated but are very spacious and comfortable.
 This is a great choice if you are looking for a quiet beach vacation that won’t break the bank.
 The location is an easy walk to the main road where there are plenty of bars and restaurants, but it’s far enough away to be quiet at night.